 My older brother, who spent his entire childhood drawing, never grew out of it, and now works as a successful graphic designer and illustrator.
 Developing an eye for proportion, lighting, and form at an early age can result in some unique skills that support careers which require a lot more effort to pursue later in life.
 Other fields that tend to favor doodlers and the visually inclined are architecture, mathematics, engineering (think Da Vinci), and design.

 Painting naturally will require quite a bit more supervision than drawing because of the messy nature of paint.
-However you can mitigate the damage by putting down newspaper or a small tarp and by using water colors rather than the fancier paints you might have for your own use.
-I set them up at a little table on the linoleum kitchen floor (well away from the carpet) out of reach of the wall and have never had any major incidents.
+However you can mitigate the damage by putting down newspaper or a plastic tablecloth under the workspace.
+Using water color paints or acrylics is also an easier choice for clean up rather oil paints.
+I set them up at a little table on the linoleum kitchen floor (well away from the carpet) out of reach of the wall.
+A little planning helps keep the mess at bay!

-Painting is a nice thing to learn for fun artistic reasons, but if you’re sneaky (which I am) you can use it to teach your kids how to do the more boring type of painting as well.
+Painting is a nice thing to learn for creative artistic reasons, but it also teaches everyday skills.
 Show them how to fill in the sky with nice even colors on paper now and in 15 years or so painting a wall evenly will seem intuitively obvious.
 Art allows children to be creative and expressive.
 The repetition of art allows them to become good at basic skills.

-While painting kids will learn basic things like how to properly dip a brush to keep it from dripping, how to spread colors evenly, how to blend colors, how to do thin lines and thick linkes.
+While painting, kids will learn basic things like how to properly dip a brush to keep it from dripping, how to spread colors evenly, how to blend colors, how to do thin lines and thick lines.
 All of these skills will help them with their work in elementary school.
 You can also involve them in creative painting projects like salt paint!

 Painting and art in general is a fantastic way for dreamers to explore their dreams.
 For them to learn to dream big and imagine achieving things.
 Some of the benefits of arts and crafts in early childhood is developing interests and skills.
-These skills improve with the more practice you put into it.
+These skills improve with the more practice you put into them.
 That teaches children a valuable life lesson too.

 “Crafting” is really just a blanket term for “everything not 2D”, and at the end of the day the word still essentially just means “making stuff”.
 Most children will enjoy crafting if you take the time to let them try out different things.
-Crafting involves becoming skilled at something the more you do it and is a great way to build self esteem.
+Crafting involves becoming skilled at something and improving the more you do it.
+The activity of making crafts is a great way to build self esteem.

 Crafting can be as simple as cutting and gluing and pasting for beginners.
-Crafting can be as refined at artisan works.
+Crafting can be as refined at artisan works for more experience crafters.
 Some great crafts include sewing, pottery, carpentry, and (if you stretch the meaning a bit) cooking fits the bill as well.

 The beauty of crafting is that while it might just be fun and games at first, it is also building skills.
 You can even save money through crafting later in life.
-A friend of mine makes all of her own clothes, another built his own furniture and I bake and cook all of my own food from scratch, all of us getting our respective materials at a tiny fraction of the cost of the finished product.
-All of us got started as small children by our parents who gave us something to do for fun or to get us out of their hair while inadvertently giving us gifts that last a lifetime by allowing us to develop our skills.
+A friend of mine makes all of her own clothes, another built his own furniture, and I bake and cook all of my own food from scratch.
+All of us get our respective materials at a tiny fraction of the cost of the finished product.
+All of us got started as small children by our parents who gave us arts and crafts to do for fun (or to get us out of their hair).
+Inadvertently, our parents gave us gifts that last a lifetime by allowing us to develop our skills.

 These are just a few of the benefits of arts and crafts in early childhood.
 What do think arts and crafts can teach your kids?
 Which ones were your favorite as a child?